 If you just bought a boat for sale, trade, or title transfer, you will need to notify Colorado Parks and Wildlife within 50 days of the purchase.
 The same 15 days applies to if you have surrendered ownership of your boat or changed addresses.

-Registration through Colorado Parks and Wildlife
+Registering your Boat through Colorado Parks and Wildlife

 Contact Colorado Parks and Wildlife and fill out the registration form.
 The fees will vary according to the type and size of your boat.
 You can turn it into any CPW office and complete the registration.
 Make sure that you bring one of the following documents: